WATAGANS STATE FOREST – 31 March 2019

 The dry-wall that had been built beside the steps, the landing is at the top of the dry wall.

-We suspect that the steps and dry wall were built in the days when the Wattagans were home to the “timber getters”, those men who scoured the Wattagans for the rainforest hard-wood trees (there were a few tree stumps, all that was left of massive trees that had been felled).
+We suspect that the steps and dry wall were built in the days when the Watagans were home to the “timber getters”, those men who scoured the Watagans for the rainforest hard-wood trees (there were a few tree stumps, all that was left of massive trees that had been felled).
 Once below the cliff, we followed at the base of the cliff upstream to our waterfall.

 Passing through this overhang (there was a fireplace but not many flat spots to sleep).